jasonprogrammer/nim-debug-commandline-example/README.md

 The `nim-gdb.py` script was copied from [here](https://github.com/nim-lang/Nim/blob/master/tools/nim-gdb.py), and exists in this repository simply to reduce the number of steps in setting this up.
-It might be a good idea to update your  copy of this file with the olocalfficial latest file from the repository.
+It might be a good idea to update your copy of this file with the official latest file from the repository.